awesome-automations/awesome-automations.github.io/_posts/design/2019-01-22-streaming-camera-feed-to-tv.md

 If you want to run the docker container in the background, just add `-d` option to the command line.
 You may also want to add restart option to restart always - in case if it crashes for any reason.

-TIP: I use HikVision cameras in my setup, and the URLs for the HikVision camera is usually in the format `http://username:password@192.168.xxx.xxx/ISAPI/Streaming/channels/101/picture`.
+TIP: I use [HikVision](http://amzn.to/2suiPhT) cameras in my setup, and the URLs for the [HikVision](http://amzn.to/2suiPhT) camera is usually in the format `http://username:password@192.168.xxx.xxx/ISAPI/Streaming/channels/101/picture`.
 The URL is typically different from vendor to vendor, you can't copy and paste the URL and expect it to work.

 After running the docker, you should be able to access the camera stream using HTTP Live Streaming.
-To test it, Install VLC media player on your computer, and go to File -> open network stream -> and paste the following URL:
+To test it, Install VLC media player on your computer, and go to File -> Open network stream -> and paste the following URL:

 ```
 http://192.168.xxx.xxx:8080/driveway.m3u8